INTERESTED IN BECOMING A TRIP LEADER OR FACILITATOR?

 - Basic First Aid, CPR & AED offered as a PE class during Winter

-- Wilderness First Aid & CPR (WFA) offered during Spring Leader Training and periodically at other times of the year
+- Wilderness First Aid & CPR (WFA)

 - Wilderness First Responder & CPR (WFR) students who have demonstrated commitment to gaining skills through the trip leader process and have been active leading trips within the Outing Club/Outdoor Programs may apply for funding to pursue WFR certification